QubesOS/qubes-doc/user/managing-os/templates.md

 [Update the TemplateVM]: #updating
 [switch]: #switching
 [uninstall the old TemplateVM]: #uninstalling
-[Updating softare in TemplateVMs]: /doc/software-update-domu/#updating-software-in-templatevms
+[Updating software in TemplateVMs]: /doc/software-update-domu/#updating-software-in-templatevms
 [How to Reinstall a TemplateVM]: /doc/reinstall-template/